An Equilibrium Analysis of Scrip Systems: Introduction

 \section{Introduction}

 Historically, non-governmental organizations have issued their own currencies for a wide variety of purposes.
 These currencies, known as \emph{scrip}, have been used in company towns where government issued currency was scarce \cite{mining}, in Washington DC to reduce the robbery rate of bus drivers \cite{busdrivers}, and in Ithaca (New York) to promote fairer pay and improve the local economy \cite{hours}.
-Scrip systems are also becoming more prevalent in online systems.
+Scrip systems have also been proposed for a variety of online systems.

 To give some examples, market-based solutions using scrip systems have been suggested for applications such as system-resource allocation \cite{agora}, managing replication and query optimization in a distributed database \cite{mariposa}, and allocating experimental time on a wireless sensor network test bed \cite{mirage}; a number of sophisticated scrip systems have been proposed \cite{gupta03,fileteller02,karma03} to allow agents to pool resources while avoiding what is known as \emph{free riding}, where agents take advantage of the resources the system provides while providing none of their own (as Adar and Huberman \citeyear{adar00} have shown, this behavior certainly takes place in systems such as Gnutella); and Yootles \cite{yootles} uses a scrip system as a way of helping groups make decisions using economic mechanisms without involving real money.